Hasibulislam8381/oop_concept_advance/README.md

   $remote->turnOn("LG");
 ```

+Interface are similar to abstract classes.
+The difference between interfaces and abstract classes are:

+Interfaces cannot have properties, while abstract classes can
+All interface methods must be public, while abstract class methods is public or protected
+All methods in an interface are abstract, so they cannot be implemented in code and the abstract keyword is not necessary
+Classes can implement an interface while inheriting from another class at the same time

 ### 🔹 Static Methods and Properties

 Static methods can be called directly - without creating an instance of the class first.